Charles Mingus: Cover versions

 Considering the number of compositions that Charles Mingus wrote, his works have not been recorded as often as comparable jazz composers.
 The only Mingus tribute albums recorded during his lifetime were baritone saxophonist Pepper Adams's album, Pepper Adams Plays the Compositions of Charlie Mingus, in 1963, and Joni Mitchell's album Mingus, in 1979.
-Of all his works, his elegy for Lester Young, "Goodbye Pork Pie Hat" (from Mingus Ah Um) has probably had the most recordings.
+Of all his works, his elegy for Lester Young, "Goodbye Pork Pie Hat" (from Mingus Ah Um) been recorded numerous times.
 The song has been covered by both jazz and non-jazz artists, such as Jeff Beck, Andy Summers, Eugene Chadbourne, and Bert Jansch and John Renbourn with and without Pentangle.
 Joni Mitchell sang a version with lyrics that she wrote for it.

 Elvis Costello has recorded "Hora Decubitus" (from Mingus Mingus Mingus Mingus Mingus) on My Flame Burns Blue (2006).
-"Better Git It in Your Soul" was covered by Davey Graham on his album "Folk, Blues, and Beyond".
-Trumpeter Ron Miles performs a version of "Pithecanthropus Erectus" on his CD "Witness".
-New York Ska Jazz Ensemble has done a cover of Mingus's "Haitian Fight Song", as have the British folk rock group Pentangle and others.
+"Better Git It in Your Soul" was covered by Davey Graham on his album Folk, Blues, and Beyond.
+Trumpeter Ron Miles performs a version of "Pithecanthropus Erectus" on his CD Witness.
+The New York Ska Jazz Ensemble has done a cover of Mingus's "Haitian Fight Song", as have the British folk rock group Pentangle and others.
 Hal Willner's 1992 tribute album Weird Nightmare: Meditations on Mingus (Columbia Records) contains idiosyncratic renditions of Mingus's works involving numerous popular musicians including Chuck D, Keith Richards, Henry Rollins and Dr. John.
 The Italian band Quintorigo recorded an entire album devoted to Mingus's music, titled Play Mingus.

-Gunther Schuller's edition of Mingus's "Epitaph", which premiered at Lincoln Center in 1989, was subsequently released on Columbia/Sony Records.
+Gunther Schuller's edition of Mingus's Epitaph, which premiered at Lincoln Center in 1989, was subsequently released on Columbia/Sony Records.

 One of the most elaborate tributes to Mingus came on September 29, 1969, at a festival honoring him.
 Duke Ellington performed The Clown, with Ellington reading Jean Shepherd's narration.
 It was long believed that no recording of this performance existed; however, one was discovered and premiered on July 11, 2013, by Dry River Jazz host Trevor Hodgkins for NPR member station KRWG-FM with re-airings on July 13, 2013, and July 26, 2014.
-Mingus's elegy for Duke, "Duke Ellington's Sound Of Love", was recorded by Kevin Mahogany on Double Rainbow (1993) and Anita Wardell on Why Do You Cry?
+Mingus's elegy for Ellington, "Duke Ellington's Sound Of Love", was recorded by Kevin Mahogany on Double Rainbow (1993) and Anita Wardell on Why Do You Cry?
 (1995).